-- Computer vision and ML algorithms can be used in agriculture to detect and distinguish weeds at a low cost, without causing environmental harm and with fewer side effects.
-In the future, these technologies may even be used to power robots that destroy weeds, reducing the need for herbicides.
+- Computer vision and ML algorithms can be used in agriculture to detect and distinguish weeds cheaply, without causing environmental harm and with fewer side effects.
+These technologies may even be used to power robots that destroy weeds, reducing the need for herbicides.

 In general, machine learning algorithms are useful wherever large volumes of data are needed to uncover patterns and trends.
 However, the main issue with those algorithms is that they are very prone to errors.
 Adding incorrect or incomplete data can cause havoc in the algorithm interface, as all subsequent predictions and actions made by the algorithm might be skewed.

 For example, if you have a faulty factory equipment monitor sensor, the inaccurate data it provides may cause the machine learning program to behave unexpectedly, all because it used the wrong data as a basis for an algorithm update.
-For this reason, the data added into the program must be regularly checked, and the ML actions must be periodically monitored as well.
+For this reason, the data added to the program must be regularly checked, and the ML actions must also be periodically monitored.

-So AI vs Machine Learning.
-What’s the difference?
+AI vs Machine Learning.
+What’s the ultimate difference?

-Even though Machine Learning is a component of Artificial Intelligence, those are actually two different things.
-Artificial Intelligence aims to create a computer that could “think” like a human person and solve complex problems.
-Meanwhile, ML helps the computer do that by enabling it to make predictions or take decisions using historical data and without any instructions from humans.
+Even though Machine Learning is a component of Artificial Intelligence, those are two different things.
+Artificial Intelligence aims to create a computer that can “think” like a human and solve complex problems.
+Meanwhile, ML helps the computer do that by enabling it to make predictions or take decisions using historical data without any human instructions.

 AI is also capable of much more than ML algorithms.
 Scientists are working on creating intelligent systems that can perform complex tasks, whereas ML machines can only perform those specific tasks for which they are trained but do so with extraordinary accuracy.

-There is a close connection between AI and machine learning – the rapid evolution of AI technology is partly due to groundbreaking development in ML.
+There is a close connection between AI and machine learning – the rapid evolution of AI technology is partly due to groundbreaking developments in ML.

-Eventually, thanks to both, we will be able to create artificially intelligent machines that are human-like.
+Eventually, thanks to both, we can create artificially intelligent human-like machines.
 The recent technological advances have certainly brought us closer to that goal than ever before.
-This article provided you with the basic overview of AI vs Machine Learning and what’s the difference between them.
-Now it is time to use them in further projects,
+This article provided a basic overview of AI vs Machine Learning and their differences.
+Now it is time to use them in your further projects.